 CONS: The cigarette smoke.
 The restaurants are no smoking but they are open to the gaming area, so you get the ‘cig’ aroma while in them.
 Kids must also be 48″ tall to use the 2 waterslides.
 We didn’t know that and our boys were too short.
 They were disappointed at first but quickly got over it.

 Grand Isle in Grand Isle, La.

 Last Easter, we wanted to go somewhere for a few days, but my husband couldn’t take off the whole week from work.
 His business partner has a fishing camp in Grand Isle and for years has been telling us we could use it.
-We finally took him up on his offer and visited Grand Isle for the 1st time.
+We finally took him up on his offer and visited Grand Isle for the first time.
 I quickly realized, Grand Isle is a hidden little gem in South Louisiana.
+Note :: as of summer 2022, parts of Grand Isle are still in recovery mode from Hurricane Ida.
 We went in April, when the weather was perfect and the ‘Isle’ wasn’t crowded.
 I felt like it was a tiny beach town right here in our own state!
 The beaches aren’t deep, white sand, but they weren’t bad either.
 The water isn’t clear blue, but rather a brown, gulf water, but both of these made no difference to the kids.
 They swam, they pl

 ayed in the sand, we flew kites, listened to music on the beach, all with sunny skies and an April breeze.
 We went to the snowball stand barefooted and in bathing suits, we ate meals outside and underneath the elevated, local Jo-Bob’s Gas and Grill (for some reason, they think that is so fun!).